cdap-guides/cdap-flow-guide/README.md

 ### Application Design

 In CDAP, you process data in realtime by implementing a Flow.
 In this example the Flow consists of two Flowlets.
-The `Detector` Flowlet consumes data from a `DiskReadTimes` Stream, parses the event, and outputs the disk ID if the event was a slow disk read.
+The `Detector` Flowlet consumes data from a `diskReads` Stream, parses the event, and outputs the disk ID if the event was a slow disk read.
 The `Tracker` Flowlet reads the disk ID emitted by the `Detector`, and updates a count of how often that disk has recorded a slow read.
 If a disk has recorded too many slow reads, the disk ID is written to a separate dataset that tracks all disks that should soon be replaced.